Last Updated on July 11, 2026 by Daniel Globe

 Get Inflight Purchase Receipts

-If you bought inflight meal options or anything else onboard, this receipt can support reimbursement and other expense reporting needs.
-For practical reimbursement tips, save the receipt as soon as you get it and match it to the trip date right away.
+If you bought inflight meals or anything else onboard, this receipt can support reimbursement and expense reporting.
+Save it as soon as you get it and match it to the trip date right away.
+Also check the email linked to your booking, since American Airlines may send the inflight receipt there too.

 Find Receipts Faster With Wellybox